briney/spir/README.md

 ## Usage

-SPIR provides a CLI for converting between different structure prediction model inputs.

 ```bash
 spir convert --from DIALECT INPUT_FILE --to DIALECT OUTPUT_PREFIX
 ```

-For example, to convert an AlphaFold3 Server input to an AlphaFold3 (non-Server) output, you can run:
+As a more concrete example, to convert an AlphaFold3 Server input to an AlphaFold3 (non-Server) output, you can run:

 ```bash
 spir convert --from alphafold3server path/to/input.json --to alphafold3 path/to/output